Intervals

 [14, 19)

 Isn't it funny how we measure age quite differently from anything else?
-We remain 18 right up until the moment we are fully 19.
-Whey don't we say we are 19 (to the nearest whole number) from 18 years and six months onwards?
+We stay 18 right up until the moment we are fully 19.
+We don't round up to 19 from 18½ onwards.

 Open or Closed

-The terms "Open" and "Closed" are sometimes used for when the end value is included or not:
+The terms "Open" and "Closed" are sometimes used when the end value is included or not:

 These are intervals of finite length.
 We also have intervals of infinite length.